Translator for HPLC HINTS and TIPS for Chromatographers

 Saturday, August 21, 2021

-Troubleshooting HPLC Gradient Valve / Proportioning Valve / MCGV Leaks.
+Troubleshooting HPLC Gradient Valve / Proportioning Valve / MCGV GPV Leaks.
 How to Identify Them.

 HPLC pumps which utilize low-pressure mixing VALVES are known by names such as: "Ternary" (3-solvents) or "Quaternary" (4-solvents) pumps.These types of HPLC pump configurations use a single, high-pressure pump head coupled to a multi-port / proportioning valve and represent some of the most popular and versatile pump configurations offered.
 Featuring random access to multiple solvent bottles (more than two is always better), lower operating costs and less maintenance work provides you with one of the best platforms to develop new methods on.
 I highly recommend them for most, but not all, HPLC applications (vs. Dual pump, high-pressure "Binary Pumps").